 Jay Hunt also worked as Director of Programmes at Five in 2007 before returning to the BBC in 2008.

 Jonathan graduated from Newcastle University in Economics and immediately joined a full service agency, Cravens Advertising, in the city.
 He joined the TV department at the major London media agency, OMD UK, in 1995 and after a number of years working on clients such as Barclaycard, Boots and AXA, Jonathan was appointed to the board as TV Director in January 2000.
 He then moved into planning for a number of years and was appointed Deputy Managing Director in February 2005 and in January 2007 he became Managing Director, reporting into CEO, Steve Williams.

-Dan also worked at Channel 4 from 1998 to 2005, joining as the Head of Marketing & Development for Film4, rising to be Managing Director of Digital Channels.
-He was responsible for the development and award-winning launches of E4, Film4 and More4 and, in 2001, was elected Young Marketer of the Year by the Marketing Society for his role in the birth of E4.
+He also worked at Channel 4 from 1998 to 2005, joining as the Head of Marketing & Development for FilmFour, rising to be Managing Director of Digital Channels.
+He was elected Young Marketer of the Year by the Marketing Society for his role in the birth of E4.

-He is on the Board of Channel 4 and a Trustee of Britdoc, the Camden Arts Centre, Headlong Theatre and the Mass Extinction Monitoring Observatory.
+He is on the Boards of Channel 4 and the Mass Extinction Monitoring Observatory.